James Sowers' The Productize Course Review | Can It Help You Scale Your Business? + An Alternative

 James was a First Lieutenant Medical Officer in the Florida Army National Guard for 6 years.
 He finished his BS in Health Policy and Administration at Penn State University at University Park, Pennsylvania.
 Then he moved to Tampa, Florida.
 He completed a graduate certificate in public health policy and programs at the University of Florida in 2013.
 James earned an MBA from Florida State University in Tallahassee in 2014.

-The Productize Crash Course is a free crash course on productized services.
+The Productize Crash Course: The Productize Crash Course is a free crash course on productized services.
 The 4-part program is available in video and text if you subscribe to their email list.
 It guarantees a transition to productized service and 10x for your service business.

-• Asynchronous Coaching - The coaching is through email, Slack and a ZipMessage and costs $150 per month.
+- Asynchronous Coaching - The coaching is through email, Slack and a ZipMessage and costs $150 per month.

-• Real Time Coaching - Real Time Coaching is further broken down into two:
+- Real Time Coaching - Real Time Coaching is further broken down into two:

-• One-Off Coaching - This coaching call is $200 per session.
+- One-Off Coaching - This coaching call is $200 per session.
 You can buy bundles, save 20% at checkout and claim the sessions at different dates.

-• Monthly Subscription - This coaching program has 2 real time calls every month.
-There's also communication through ZipMessage, email and Slack.
+- Monthly Subscription - This coaching program has 2 real time calls every month.
+There’s also communication through ZipMessage, email and Slack.
 The monthly coaching subscription costs $500.

-James Sowers’ Claims
+What Are James Sowers’ Claims?

 James Sowers claims The Productize Course helps cut billable hours and custom projects.
 This is possible by building a scalable service business.
 The course claims to help you sell results rather than time.

-James Sowers’ Claims DEBUNKED
+Are James Sowers’ Claims Realistic?

-Productized service can help you scale, but it also risks losing clients.
+James Sower’s claims can be realistic as productized services can help you scale, but it also risks losing clients.
 Especially those who value customization and flexibility for their business needs.
 Thus, service providers often combine the traditional and productized business model.
 This is evident through successful productized businesses like Lianna Patch’s Punchline Copywriting.
 She still offers a custom project tier for her price plans.

-What is a Productized Service?
+What Is a Productized Service?

-A productized service ties a specific scope of services at a fixed price.
+A productized service is a specific scope of services at a fixed price.
 Clients know what they will get at what time with the amount they spent.
 Since the service is standardized, business owners can hire people to repeat the process and deliver every purchase.

 Can Services Like Copywriting Be Productized?